tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 - The PSK identity MAY be a user configured string when used in protocols like Extensible Authentication Protocol (EAP) {{?RFC3748}}. gnuTLS for example treats PSK identities as usernames.
 - PSK identities MAY have a domain name suffix for roaming and federation.
+In applications and settings where the domain name suffix is privacy sensitive, this practice is NOT RECOMMENDED.
 - Deployments should take care that the length of the PSK identity is sufficient to avoid collisions.